How to Fix Chrome Won’t Open?

 Disabling Third-Party Antivirus

-4. Once you do that, make sure the Windows Defender is disabled.
+4. Makes sure that Windows Defender is also disabled.

 7. Reinstall Chrome